huggingface/transformers/README.md

 This is an op-for-op PyTorch reimplementation of the [TensorFlow code](https://github.com/google-research/bert) released by Google AI with the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805).

-This PyTorch implementation can load any pre-trained TensorFlow BERT checkpoint in the PyTorch model (see below).
+This implementation can load any pre-trained TensorFlow BERT checkpoint in a PyTorch model (see below).

 There are a few differences with the TensorFlow model:

-- the PyTorch model has multi-GPU and distributed training capabilities (see below),
+- this PyTorch implementation support multi-GPU and distributed training (see below),
-- there is not TPU support in the current stable version of PyTorch (0.4.1) and as a consequence, the pre-training script are not included in this repo.
-TPU support is supposed to be available in PyTorch v1.0 that will be released in the coming weeks.
-We will update the repository with TPU-adapted pre-training scripts when PyTorch will have TPU support.
-In the meantime, you can use the TensorFlow version to train a model on TPU and import the checkpoint using the following script.
+- the current stable version of PyTorch (0.4.1) doesn't support TPU training and as a consequence, the pre-training script are not included in this repo (see below).
+TPU support is supposed to be available in PyTorch v1.0.
+We will update the repository with TPU-adapted pre-training scripts at that time.
+In the meantime, you can use the TensorFlow version to train a model on TPU and import a TensorFlow checkpoint as described below.

 ## Loading a TensorFlow checkpoint (in particular Google's pre-trained models) in the Pytorch model